 Max group size: 7

 Our 15th tour to Cambodia will be linked with a short trip to Laos for the fifth time in search of the regions rarest and most enigmatic species.
 Cambodia, renowned for the amazing temples of Angkor Wat, is equally famous in birding circles for the number of rare species found nowhere else on earth.
 Fortunately, conservation organisations reached the country in time to help save the unique diversity of birds and mammals that make Cambodia their home.
 Several important discoveries, in particular a good population of the stately, critically endangered Giant Ibis, White-shouldered Ibis, White-winged Duck, Bengal Florican, Milky Stork and Greater Adjutant.
 Newly described species are represented by Mekong Wagtail and Cambodian Tailorbird.
-Finally, a visit to the mountains will give us an opportunity to search for Cambodian Laughingthrush, the countryÕs second true endemic, and Chestnut-headed Partridge, yet another near-endemic.
+Finally, a visit to the mountains will give us an opportunity to search for Chestnut-headed Partridge, yet another near-endemic, and Blue Pitta, Moustached Barbet and plenty of other species not recorded elsewhere during the tour.
 Cambodia also offers the opportunity to search for several other species that are difficult to see elsewhere including Manchurian Reed Warbler, Chinese Grassbird, White-rumped Falcon, Black-headed Woodpecker, Asian Golden Weaver and a plethora of wintering migrants.

 In Laos we start in Vientiane, the charming capital of Laos, a country long neglected by birders.
 We will spend two-nights surrounded by the beautiful karst limestone forest of the Annamite mountain range at one of only two known areas for the Bare-faced Bulbul, a species described as recently as 2009.
 Birding mainly from the roadside will also give us the chance of another recently described species - Limestone Leaf Warbler, and also the near-endemic Sooty Babbler.